 (5) If a local public hearing regarding a proposed disposal site has not been held and if, in the judgment of the department, there is sufficient public concern regarding the proposed disposal site, the department may, as a condition of receiving and acting upon an application, require that such a hearing be held by the county board of commissioners or county court or other local government agency responsible for solid waste management, for the purpose of informing and receiving information from the public.

-(6) Permit modifications and renewals:
+(6) Permit modifications:

-(a) Permit Modification: An application for a permit modification is required for:
+(a) An application for a permit modification is required for:

 (A) The sale or exchange of the activity or facility; or

 (B) Any change in the nature of the activities or operations from those of the last application including modification or expansion of the disposal site or a change in the method or type of disposal.

+(b) An application for a permit modification is complete only if it:

+(A) Is submitted on forms provided by the department, follows the organizational format and includes the level of informational detail required by the department, and is signed by the property owner or person in control of the premises;

+(B) Includes information showing the reasons for the permit modification and any information needed to document or explain the modification requested; and

-Any application that would substantially change the scope or operations of the disposal site must include written recommendations from the local government unit as required in subsection (3)(b) of this rule.
+(C) Includes updated information required to be submitted for new permits in section (3) of this rule, if required by the Department.
+If the modification involves a substantial change in the scope or operations of the disposal site, the application must also include written recommendations from the local government unit as required for new permits under subsection (3)(b) of this rule.

+(7) Permit renewals:

-(b) Permit Renewal: An application for a permit renewal is required if a permittee intends to continue operation beyond the permitted period.
+(a)An application for a permit renewal is required if a permittee intends to continue operation beyond the permitted period.
 A complete renewal application must be filed at least 180 days before the existing permit expires.

-(A) A complete application for renewal must be made in the form required by the department and include the information required by this Division and any other information required by the department.
+An application for a permit renewal is complete only if it is submitted on forms provided by the department, follows the organizational format and includes the level of informational detail required by the department, and is signed by the property owner or person in control of the premises.

-(B) Any application for renewal which would substantially change the scope of operations of the disposal site must include written recommendations from the local government unit as required in subsection (3)(b) of this rule.
+(b) If the application for renewal involves a substantial change in the scope or operations of the disposal site, the application must also include written recommendations from the local government unit as required for new permits under subsection (3)(b) of this rule.
+The department may also require the submittal of updates of the information required to be submitted for new permits in section (3) of this rule.

-(C) If a completed application for renewal of a permit is filed with the department in a timely manner before the expiration date of the permit, the permit does not expire until the department takes final action on the renewal application.
+(c) If a completed application for the renewal of a permit is filed with the department in a timely manner before the expiration date of the permit, the permit does not expire until the department takes final action on the renewal application.

-(D) If a completed application for renewal of a permit is not filed with the department in a timely manner before the expiration date of the permit, the department may require the permittee to close the site and apply for a closure permit, pursuant to OAR 340-094-0100 or 340-095-0050.
+(d) If a completed application for the renewal of a permit is not filed with the department in a timely manner before the expiration date of the permit, the department may require the permittee to close the site and apply for a closure permit underOAR 340-094-0100 or 340-095-0050.

-(7) Permits extended under subsection (6) of this rule remain fully effective and enforceable until the effective date of the new permit.
+(8) Permits extended under section (7) of this rule remain fully effective and enforceable until the effective date of the new permit.